fatmaebrahim/myportfolio/README.md

 ### Running the App

-To deploy the app, run:
+To start the app, run:

 ```bash
 npm run start
 ```

 Runs the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### Deploying the App